kubeshop/testkube-docs/docs/articles/deprecations.md

 ### Since `v1.16.16` internal `/results` route

 Reason of deprecation was that after Fiber (https://gofiber.io/) security update disallowing of using `Mount` in simple way.
-Also route is not used by the Testkube internally anymore.
+Also route is not used by Testkube internally anymore.

 As a workaround users who want's to configure own ingresses should use `/` route instead.